Erasmus Mundus PhD Scholarships

 Step 8: Apply online (via the programme application form or the lead university's).

-If you are successful, you may also have to apply formally for admissions at the university(ies) you will be studying.
+If you were successful, you might have also had to apply formally for admissions at your chosen university(ies).

 Erasmus Mundus alumni are part of a community of scholars which share an experience of study abroad.
 Students within each programme (which last for up to 5 years) will also benefit from being part of a group of alumni who are united around a subject area (and may become colleagues in the future) or who have experience of a region/country in common.